 And if they aren’t okay emotionally, their job is even harder.
 So be there for your mentee.
 Be a shoulder.
 Be an ear.
 Be a support.
 This might be challenging in your new professional relationship together, especially if you haven’t met before, so be easy on yourselves, too.

-That’s it for now.
-I hope this is helpful!
+I hope this post helps give you some ideas as you mentor a new teacher during distance learning!
 If you haven’t already, be sure to read the blog posts from my Mentor Teacher Tips Series:

 - What Being a Mentor Teacher Means